 Easy, simple, direct and convenient transportation comes every winter once the Moose River freezes.

+This year the gap between boats and trucks was short.
+I took my last picture of taxi boats in the water on November 30th and my first of trucks going across on December 18th.
 The first people to make it across from Moose Factory are daring travellers on fast snowmobiles.
 They are followed by snowmobile taxis with their passengers accommodated in covered sleds.
 That service lasted for just a few days this year.
 The weather was cold and the river froze rapidly.
 Somebody drove over in a truck one day and the next most of the taxis were happy to drive across.

 It can be a rough road and it can have problems along the edges.
 The reason is that the Moose River has tides.
 Not great big ones like the Bay of Fundy but big enough (a few feet) that the edge of the ice often gets disconnected or partially disconnected from the shoreline.
 Sometimes this is called the tide mark, a narrow strip of slush and water along the edge of the ice.
 At best it is a nuisance, sometimes it is enough to stop traffic for a while or force a slightly different routing.